Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 ##### Answer: 1

-1. The type of operator on new Number always returns object. i.e, typeof new Number(0) --&gt; object.
+1. The type of operator on new Number always returns object. i.e, typeof new Number(0) –&gt; object.
 2. Objects are always truthy in if block

 Hence the above code block always goes to if section.